LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 But sharing is dependent.
 If person A and person B share a birthday, then sharing a birthday with person B depends on sharing a birthday with person A. Counting methods can account for this dependence.

 In a group of 23 people there are ${23 \choose 2}=253$ ways that two people can be chosen.
-Seperately we can imagine filling 22 slots with distinct birthdays (not 23 because one is shared).
+Separately we can imagine filling 22 slots with distinct birthdays (not 23 because one is shared).
 There are $^{365}P_{22}$ ways of filling these slots.
 The total probability is then:

 $$ \begin{align}